-In an effort to better serve the Jewish Artists Initiative ( JAI ) and the Southern California arts community, we have created a Directory of JAI Arts Professionals.
-All bonafide members of JAI, they are variously Curators, Critics, Administrators and Scholars whose professional accomplishments are very relevant to the Jewish community.
-We hope this resource will be helpful to you in what ever project, exhibition or programming you are undertaking.
-This list of individuals is complemented by our Directory of Artists.
+In an effort to better serve the Jewish Artists Initiative ( JAI ) and the Southern California arts community, we have created a directory of JAI Arts Professionals.
+All bonafide members of JAI, they include Curators, Critics, Administrators and Scholars whose professional accomplishments are very relevant to the Jewish community.
+We hope this resource will be helpful to you in whatever project, exhibition or programming you are planning.

 Sara L. Cannon